Follow these tips to become a Registered Dietitian, including how long it takes and my path to becoming an RD.

-I recently realized that nowhere on my site does it say that Nutrition is my second career.
 I used to work in Advertising Sales for major television networks.
 Why did I choose that career path?
-Well, it was really just something that I stumbled upon after college, but I never really felt fulfilled.
+Well, it was really just something that I stumbled upon after college, but I never really loved it or felt fulfilled.
 I spent two years getting acquainted with the world of advertising, and then I spent the next two years figuring out how I could get out of the world of advertising.

-- Networking is key!
 Networking is so important in any career, but it’s really important when you leave a career behind to start over.
 Throughout my schooling, I didn’t go to weird networking events and blindly introduce myself to strangers, but I did get to know many different nutrition professionals.
 I was interested in people’s jobs and asked them questions, and I always took on as many nutrition related side jobs as possible.
 I did a ton of things for free, but it paid off in the end when I got into a Dietetic Internship and had a network built when I was done with school.

 In the end, the most important thing I learned was to follow my passion.
 Now I will “never work a day in my life”.
 As a matter of fact, I followed my passion on three important decisions and I think those were pivotal moments in my career.
 Watch this video to see what I mean!